iyzhang/misogyny/README.md

 ## Acknowledgments

-I'd like to thank the women of the UW Syslab for their feedback, Simon Peter and Dan Ports.
+I'd like to thank the women of the UW Syslab for their feedback, as well as Simon Peter and Dan Ports.